Research and Evaluation

 A 10-year study with the Sitka Sound Science Center, Alaska private non-profit aquaculture associations, ADFG, NOAA and UAF to understand the effects of hatchery pink and chum straying in Southeast Alaska and Prince William Sound.
 Components of the study include examining genetic stock structure of pink and chum, determining degree of annual straying of hatchery fish, as well as the impacts of straying on fitness (productivity) of wild salmon.
 Home page for the Alaska Hatchery Research Project.
 This study was concluded in 2023.

-NSRAA’s Research and Evaluation Department is currently undertaking several studies associated with the refinement and amelioration of zero-check chinook production.
-Zero-check (or “ocean-type”) chinook are released from the hatchery as a subyearling rather than the one-check or “stream-type” life history strategy most seen in Southeast Alaskan salmon hatcheries.
+NSRAA’s Research and Evaluation Department is currently undertaking several studies associated with the refinement and amelioration of zero-check Chinook production, and development of a new Chinook broodstock (the Keta River stock) with a natural propensity and ancestry for producing zero-check offspring.
+Zero-check (or “ocean-type”) Chinook are released from the hatchery as a subyearling rather than the one-check or “stream-type” life history strategy most seen in Southeast Alaskan salmon hatcheries.
 Because the time spent reared in the hatchery is of shorter duration, a zero-check is a much more cost and resource efficient smolt to produce.
-Historically, hatchery staff have had difficulty achieving consistent marine survival and meeting in-hatchery performance benchmarks on an annual basis with zero-check production fish.
+Historically with established Southeast Alaskan Chinook broodstocks, such as the Andrew Creek, hatchery staff have had difficulty achieving consistent marine survival and meeting in-hatchery performance benchmarks with zero-check fish.
+In 2013, the Keta River stock was selected by NOAA and ADFG as the ideal candidate for development of a new Chinook broodstock source that exhibited the natural propensity for producing zero-check offspring, and for being a large, fast-growing stock that recruits into the troll fisheries well.
+Brood year was the first year the stock was brought into the hatchery for experimental propagation and development.

 Salmon Lake Coho Weir Monitoring